-The second phase requires the allocation of the service department costs to the pro- duction departments, while considering a reciprocal service department provision.
-The reciprocal cost absorption of Serv 1 and 2 is performed ﬁrst before moving on to allo- cate the derived ﬁgures to Prod 1 and 2.
+The second phase requires the allocation of the service department costs to the pro- duction departments while considering a reciprocal service department provision.
+The reciprocal cost absorption of Serv 1 and 2 is performed ﬁrst before moving on to allocate the derived ﬁgures to Prod 1 and 2.
 In this context, the business has analyzed the work pattern of Serv 1 and 2, deriving the proportions in the following table.